archandha/ytcc-fix/README.md

-This is a very simple CLI tool to fix my closed caption files downloaded from YouTube to import them into my favorite CC exitor without pain.
+This is a very simple CLI tool to fix my closed caption files downloaded from YouTube to import them into my favorite CC editor, which is https://github.com/SubtitleEdit/subtitleedit without pain.

 The originally downloaded files have overlapping cc times, i. e. the next line starts before the former ends.
 This can be annoying to be edited.